CraftCoder08/QEMU_Vm_Creator/README.md

 ![Screenshot_20210703_201722](https://user-images.githubusercontent.com/76620155/124363489-cd458a80-dc3b-11eb-9b97-82928cda793e.png)

+I know that the terminal is in Italian, but it's not important.

 You need to replace the `Qemu_CDROM.iso` part with your iso file name.

 Else, you can rename the iso file to `Qemu_CDROM.iso`.